-Since the RQ-170 is a Sagittarius/Taurus we shouldn’t be surprised its job is to crusade (Sagittarius) for the highest value (Taurus) of the so-called “high value targets” in the war on terror.
-According to a 2011 NY Times article, an RQ-170 drone deployed over Osama Bin Laden’s compound in Pakistan prior to his death.
+Since the RQ-170 is a Sagittarius/Taurus we shouldn’t be surprised its job is to crusade across foreign lands (Sagittarius) in search of the highest value (Taurus) of the “high value targets” in the so-called war of terror.
+According to a 2011 NY Times article, an RQ-170 drone was deployed over Osama Bin Laden’s compound in Pakistan prior to his alleged death.
 (Source) Sagittarius/Taurus is also known to be a gambler.
-If loitering over a place like Pakistan, a highly volatile country that possesses a large stockpile nuclear weapons, doesn’t count as a major “gamble” I’m not sure what does.
+If loitering over Pakistan, a highly volatile country that possesses a large stockpile nuclear weapons, doesn’t count as a major “gamble” I’m not sure what does.

 Astrologer Noel Tyl says this pairing’s “idealistic energies are channeled into business structures built to serve society”.
 (Source) Ultimately the RQ-170′s energies are channeled into the profit margins of aerospace company Lockheed Martin, one of the biggest defense related “business structures” in modern society.

 This pairing often has a sixth sense that allows them to spot rich food, fine fabrics, and well-aged wine from miles away.
-This is true even when the Sagittarius/Taurus in question is an unmanned aerial vehicle with nothing but 1s and 0s running through its senses, at least in a manner of speaking.
-To illustrate: the Times article cites independent experts who believe the RQ-170 can carry “sensors that can detect radioactive isotopes and other chemicals that can give away nuclear research” from miles away.
+This is true even when the Sagittarius/Taurus in question is an unmanned aerial vehicle with nothing but 1s and 0s running through a set of digital senses.
+For instance, according to independent experts cited in recent media reports, the RQ-170 can carry “sensors that can detect radioactive isotopes and other chemicals that can give away nuclear research” from miles away.
 (Source)

 In Pulp Fiction, Jackson’s character is on a crusade (Sagittarius) through the streets of Los Angeles for the ultimate high value (Taurus) target: a suitcase that belongs to mafia boss Marcellus Wallace.
 His energies are thus channeled into the business structures of his boss’s crime empire, not totally unlike the way the energies of the RQ-170 are channeled into the business structures of the defense industry.
 Of course by the end of the film his character has gone from being a mercenary pirate to something of a spiritual seeker.
-A computerized drone like the RQ-170 is unlikely to experience a similar transformation.
+A computerized drone like the RQ-170 is unlikely to experience a similar transformation unless repurposed for something like environmental research or wilderness search and rescue.

-Strange Coincidence #2: Actor Ricardo Montalban is a Sagittarius/Taurus.
+Actor Ricardo Montalban is another Sagittarius/Taurus.
 (Chart) Montalban has starred in a wide variety of roles but it was his portrayal of war criminal Khan Noonien Singh in the 1982 film Star Trek II: The Wrath of Khan that’s widely considered his most compelling performance:

 In the film Montalban’s character hijacks a heavily armed starship and goes on a vengeance fueled crusade (Sagittarius) for the “Genesis Device”, an extremely high-value (Taurus) piece of technology that is to the fictional exo-politics of Star Trek what oil pipelines and opium poppies are to the very real geopolitics of Central Asia.